-Self-esteem in children can be negatively affected by certain things their parents do, without even realizing that.
-Are you guilty of any of these parenting behaviours?
+Children’s self-esteem can be negatively affected by certain things their parents do, without even realizing that.
+Are you guilty of any of these parenting behaviors?

 Self-esteem in children is much more vulnerable than it is in adults.
 For this reason, some early childhood experiences and parenting habits may have a profound effect on later development of a child’s personality.